 In this case the diver, Rainer Schimpf, a dive tour operator, went with his team to film what’s called the sardine run just south of Port Elizabeth SA.

-This event occurred on the first day of the trip as he was trying to photograph a shark going through a bait ball.
+This event occurred on the first day of the trip to the “Sardine Run” off the South African coast.
+This incident happened as he was trying to photograph a shark going through a bait ball.

 “I was trying to get a shot of a shark going through the bait ball, and then the next moment it got dark and I felt some pressure,” Schimpf said. “[That’s] when I instantly knew, a whale had grabbed me.”
 “I could feel the pressure on my hip — there is no time for fear in a situation like that — you have to use your instinct,” he said.